esc-mannerS/SagaSwap/TRADEMARKS_NOTICE.md

-# SagaSwap Trademark and Hosting Notice
+# SagaSwap Trademark and Targeting Notice

 SagaSwap is released under the GNU Affero General Public License 3.0 (AGPL-3.0).
 You are free to use, modify, and distribute the source code under the terms of the AGPL-3.0.